White Album 2: Release history

-A preorder campaign for Introductory Chapter began on September 25, 2009.
+A preorder campaign for Introductory Chapter began in September 2009.
 Preorders that were received within an unspecified time period received a chibi model figure of Setsuna Ogiso.
-Both the limited and regular editions of Introductory Chapter was originally planned to be released on February 26, 2010 but it was delayed, Introductory Chapter officially went gold on March 12, 2010 and was then released two weeks later on March 26, 2010.
+Both the limited and regular editions of Introductory Chapter were originally planned to be released on February 26, 2010, but was delayed to March 26.
 The limited edition of the game includes a hardcover novel with it.
 The novel is named Yuki ga Toke, Soshite Yuki ga Furu Made (雪が解け、そして雪が降るまで), and was written by Maruto and illustrated by Nakamura.
 The novel that comes with Introductory Chapter is told from a different perspective.
 The novel that comes with Closing Chapter is a story set between the events of Introductory Chapter and the second game.
 Closing Chapter was released on December 22, 2011.

 Adaptations

 Drama CD

-A drama CD titled Matsuri no Mae: Futari no 24 Jikan (祭りの前～ふたりの24時間～) was released on August 13, 2010 during Comiket 78.
+A drama CD titled Matsuri no Mae: Futari no 24 Jikan (祭りの前～ふたりの24時間～) was released on August 13, 2010, during Comiket 78.
 The script was written by Fumiaki Maruto and the illustrations were done by Takeshi Nakamura.
 A short novel was also included in the drama CD.
 The premise of the drama CD was about the day before the school festival.
 Haruki Kitahara, Setsuna Ogiso, and Kazusa Touma are voiced by Takahiro Mizushima, Madoka Yonezawa, and Hitomi Nabatame respectively.
 After the release of the game, other drama CD have been published.

 Print

-A light novel adaptation began releasing on March 16, 2013 under the title White Album 2: Yuki ga Tsumugu Senritsu (WHITE ALBUM 2 雪が紡ぐ旋律).
+A light novel adaptation began releasing on March 16, 2013, under the title White Album 2: Yuki ga Tsumugu Senritsu (WHITE ALBUM 2 雪が紡ぐ旋律).
 The light novels were written by Masaya Tsukishima and illustrated by Takeshi Nakamura and Keiichirō Katsura.
 The series completed on September 12, 2014, with six volumes.

 A manga adaptation was created and illustrated by 2C=Galore.
-The manga began serialization on July 11, 2013 in the GA Bunko Magazine and was compiled into four volumes.
+The manga began serialization on July 11, 2013, in the GA Bunko Magazine and was compiled into four volumes.